semrush/intergalactic/website/docs/layout/box-system/box-system.md

 > 💡 **According to our [variables](/style/variables/), the multiplier of all default indents is 4**.
 This is our main denominator (API `scaleIndent` property).

-The following is a table with a scale of spacings, which are used in our interface.
+Here is a table with a scale of spacings we use in our interface.

-Далее собрана таблица со шкалой отступов, которые используются у нас в интерфейсе.

 | Spacing in px | Spacing in rem | Color coding                                     |
 | ------------- | -------------- | ------------------------------------------------ |